jmeggles/10_Team_Digital_Rolodex/README.md

   Use npm inquirer package.

   ## How_to_use
-  After installing npm pkg, from terminal, run node and app.js to generate the prompts.
-Answer all prompts and after all cards are completed, an output folder will process an html file with all the info in a card style framework.
+  After installing npm pkg, from terminal, run node app.js to generate the prompts.
+Answer all prompts and after all cards are completed, an output folder will process an html file that can be viewed on a server with all the info in a card style framework.

   ## Benefit
   Anyone!
 This will benefit managers, team leaders, or anyone who needs to keep contact information on file.